Guernsey to unveil first director of cricket next month

 The Guernsey Cricket Board plan to reveal the island's first director of cricket next month.

-They have been interviewing candidates from four countries to succeed Andy Cornford, who stepped down as Guernsey coach in September.
+They have been interviewing candidates from four countries to succeed Andy Cornford,

 "It's a big leap for us in terms of a full-time cricket-specific coach," said chief executive Mark Latter.

 "It's a big appointment and one we must get 100% correct for the future of Guernsey cricket."

 Interviews have been taking place this week in the UK after about 40 candidates from across the UK, South Africa, Australia and New Zealand applied for the role.